thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 root when logged in as `my_username` (with `su -`), all attempts will fail.

-When I need to run processes as root, I will do this exclusively by assuming `sudo` and to do this, I need to enter my password for `my_username`.
+When I need to run processes as root, I will do this exclusively by assuming `sudo` and to do this, I need to enter the password for `my_username`.

 ## Firewall

-Earlier, I set up a firewall from outside of the server, using the Hetzner Console.
+Earlier, I set up a firewall from outside of the server, using the Hetzner console.
 I'm now going to do the same thing but from within the server as `my_username`.
 It will share the same rules.
 This means I have a firewall at the Network Layer (Hetzner) blocking requests before they reach the server and a firewall operating at the Application Layer for those requests that get to the